AI-group-for-Software-Engineers/WEEK-3-AI-tools-assignment/README.md

 * **Potential Biases:** Language/Cultural bias (English-only), rule-based limitations (sarcasm, negation, context), demographic representation bias.
 * **Mitigation Strategies:** spaCy's rule-based systems can be enhanced with customizable pipelines for negation handling and context-aware processing11.
 Other strategies include hybrid models and confidence scoring to flag ambiguous reviews

-* ### Deployment Safeguards (General):
+### Deployment Safeguards (General):
 Maintain transparency about model limitations.
 Establish user feedback mechanisms to dispute classifications.
 Avoid automated high-stakes decisions without human verification.

-ii. ###Troubleshooting Challenge
+ ###Troubleshooting Challenge
-Task: Debug and fix a provided buggy TensorFlow script that contains errors such as dimension mismatches or incorrect loss functions.
+* Task: Debug and fix a provided buggy TensorFlow script that contains errors such as dimension mismatches or incorrect loss functions.
-Outcome: The debugged CNN successfully achieved a high test accuracy (approximately 99%) on the MNIST dataset after 5 optimized epochs.
-Detailed performance metrics, including accuracy and loss curves, and a per-digit confusion matrix, were generated
+* Outcome: The debugged CNN successfully achieved a high test accuracy (approximately 99%) on the MNIST dataset after 5 optimized epochs. * Detailed performance metrics, including accuracy and loss curves, and a per-digit confusion matrix, were generated

 ---